 5. Dorney Park & Wildwater Kingdom

-Long after its humble origins as a fish hatchery and summer resort, Dorney Park & Wildwater Kingdom has transformed into a popular park with more than 100 rides, games, restaurants and attractions.
+Long after its humble origins as a fish hatchery and summer resort, Dorney Park & Wildwater Kingdom has transformed into a popular park with more than 100 rides, games, restaurants, and attractions.
 The park features the Talon, the longest and tallest inverted roller coaster in the Northeast, and more than three dozen water play areas and slides.
 Young thrill seekers will have a blast at Planet Snoopy, the PEANUTS™-themed park just for kids.
-In 2017, visitors can enjoy the reintroduction of Bumper Cars and the all-new Kaleidoscope!
+In 2020, the park kicked off summer with a splash with the addition of “Seaside Splashworks,” a new beach-themed multi-level play structure with more than 75 play elements to engage with.

 6. Dutch Wonderland®

 Designed for families with young children, Dutch Wonderland hosts an array of attractions including live entertainment, more than 30 rides and a water play area.
 Guests can enjoy Exploration Island, a rediscovered island full of lifelike dinosaurs, and young explorers can learn about the history of over 20 dinos while digging up fossils at the interactive Dino Dig.
 Experience the exciting Bon Voyage Balloon Chase ride, where visitors can enjoy the view of the park by soaring sky-high in eight flying hot air balloons.
-Opening in the summer of 2017, young thrill seekers can join Dutch Wonderland’s friendly magician, Merlin, on a twisting and turning adventure to find his dragon, Mayhem, on Merlin’s Mayhem.
 Dutch Wonderland has consistently been recognized as a premier family amusement park and was voted one of the “Top 5 Best Kid’s Parks in the World” by Amusement Today magazine.

 7. DelGrosso’s Amusement Park